 Currently, the following participating pilot project communities may enact bylaws to allow for use of electric kick scooters on roads in their communities:

-Local communities interested in joining the electric kick scooter pilot project can contact us to find out more.
+New applications are still being accepted for the electric kick scooter pilot project.
+Local communities interested in joining the pilot project can contact us to find out more.